 In the middle you have your usual start, select and home buttons like always but this time all three LED indicators are also located in the mid section near those buttons.
 Previously, the Playpad Pro only had a battery indicator while the normal Playpad had two LEDs, which honestly never made sense.
 It should have been the other way around.
 The Cygnus has all three right there instead.

 The Cygnus will run off of any Android 3.0+ device or set-top box and uses two AA batteries to power it.
-We don’t have an exact release date but know this, it is definitely coming this year and as for the price, it will be in the lower end of the spectrum, coming in at $24.99.
+Price wise, this is the best deal we found for the Cygnus, at $21.49!

 Next is the Stratus XL, which was announced to be coming to Android devices later this year, Unlike SteelSeries older controllers (called the SteelSeries FREE) for Android devices, which were small and meant to fit into your pocket easily, the Stratus XL is a full-sized controller with all of the buttons and joysticks you would expect to find on a controller of this nature.
 Here is the setup you’ll find with the Stratus XL: an 8-way directional D-pad, two high fidelity clickable analog joysticks, four face buttons, and a total of four shoulder buttons (two top shoulder buttons and two analog triggers).